shawna-p/mysterious-messenger/docs/text-messages.rst

     compose text s:

 where ``s`` is the variable for the character who is sending the message.
 You can then write dialogue the same way as you would for a chatroom, including adding CGs, emojis, and changing fonts.
-You can use either the spreadsheet style or the ``msg`` CDS [[INSERT LINK HERE]].
+You can use either the spreadsheet style or the ``msg`` CDS (see :ref:`Writing Chatroom Dialogue`).

 .. warning::
     Text messages currently do not support special speech bubbles.